Tips to prevent buildup of lawn algae and moss capable of damaging lawn grass.

 Always have a soil test done to determine if corrective lime and/or fertilizer applications are necessary to correct soil fertility levels and adjust to the proper pH.

+Check your lawn for pockets of standing water.
 Soils which are constantly wet because of poor drainage should be graded so that water will move off the lawn.